 Ivy leaf in scientific studies

-Safety of ivy leaf
+Tolerability of Ivy leaf

-Ivy leaf extract has been shown to also be well tolerated, with 97% of doctors and patients in a study rating its tolerability as either ‘very good’ or ‘good’.6 Another study found that there was “considerable evidence for the safety of hedera helix” (ivy leaf).5
+Ivy leaf extract has been shown to also be well tolerated, with 97% of doctors and patients in a study rating its tolerability as either ‘very good’ or ‘good’.6 Another study found that there was “considerable evidence for the tolerability of hedera helix” (ivy leaf).5

 How to use ivy leaf